 Leading the busy lives we often do, it can be challenging to let ourselves relax and quiet our minds.
-While there are multiple remedies available, for some individuals medication might be stronger than necessary.
+While there are many remedies available, for some individuals medication might be stronger than necessary.
 Fortunately, natural teas could help you close your eyes naturally.

 You can curl up on the sofa or in bed with a book and a blanket and enter dreamland in time.
 So, which are the best teas for sleep?